 USE IN SPECIFIC PATIENT POPULATIONS

-Pediatric Patients: There are no data available in pediatric patients; therefore, SELZENTRY should not be used in patients <16 years of age.
+Paediatric Patients: There are no data available in paediatric patients; therefore, SELZENTRY should not be used in patients <16 years of age.

 Hepatic Impairment: SELZENTRY is principally metabolized by the liver; therefore, caution should be exercised when administering this drug to patients with hepatic impairment, because SELZENTRY concentrations may be increased.

 SELZENTRY is a substrate of CYP3A and Pgp.
 Coadministration with potent CYP3A inhibitors, including protease inhibitors (except tipranavir/ritonavir) or delavirdine, will increase the concentration of SELZENTRY.
 Coadministration with potent CYP3A inducers, including efavirenz, may decrease the concentration of SELZENTRY.
 Healthcare Providers should ensure that an appropriate dose adjustment of SELZENTRY is made when SELZENTRY is co-administered with potent CYP3A inhibitors and/or potent CYP3A inducers since concentrations, therapeutic effects, and the safety of SELZENTRY may be affected.

 Concomitant use of SELZENTRY and St. John's wort (Hypericum perforatum) or products containing St. John's wort is not recommended.

 SELZENTRY is available in 150mg and 300mg tablets.